BobbyT432/BananAI/README.md

 # BananAI
 An AI to determine the ripeness of a given banana.

-Model created with TensorFlow & Keras, front end representation using Flask.
+Model created with TensorFlow & Keras, front end representation made with PyQT5